Research Projects

 Parental Behavior, Human-Animal Interaction, and Adolescent Development

-The goal of this study is to longitudinally assess how youth-pet relationship quality may predict adolescent health and development, and to explore how parents influence the ways in which pets are integrated into the family system.
-This study is being conducted in collaboration with the Youth, Media, and Well-Being lab at the Wellesley Centers for Women, and is funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NIH/NICHD).
+The goal of this study was to longitudinally assess how youth-pet relationship quality may predict adolescent health and development, and to explore how parents influence the ways in which pets are integrated into the family system.
+This study was conducted in collaboration with the Youth, Media, and Well-Being lab at the Wellesley Centers for Women, and is funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NIH/NICHD).

 Read more about the results of this study: